Andyinater/AutoGen_EnhancedAgents/README.md

 The MMA will then call `append_to_short_term_memory` and pass in a list of memories meant to capture and significance from the lost_messages.

+***************

 #### Short-Term Memory

+The STM behaves in a similar fashion to the CC, in that it has a limit which,

+# ToDo To Make Efficient

+- Better prompts for better factoid generation/storage.
+Sometimes it still does sentences or other copy/paste.
+- Automation of CC, STM, and LTM function calls, after ensuring minimal/zero waste.
+- Code TODOs.

+# ToDo To Make Better

+- Create a self reflection cycle to allow memory compression/reformating outside of CC driven demands.
+Make it accessible to the MEA.
+- Create a context-switch cycle, to allow the STM to be reformated from CC/STM/LTM such that it is best prepared for the next task.
+- Create a system to allow MEA to adjust STM and LTM-lookup for specific agent - either through more files or better control of entity names in STM and LTM entries.
+- Devise a methodology and rationale for splitting LTM into related sections, to allow a larger total LTM but with less cost per LTM lookup if in a properly related section.
+- Test and refine methods to achieve optimal performance and efficiency when using the agent in other activities outside of user chat (coding groups, media creation, cross-group ideation, etc...)

 ## Features